Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 ### `~`

-This is a terminal shortcut that leads to your home directory.
+This is a file path shortcut that leads to your home directory.

 ```
 /> cd ~